DarrenJDocherty/telegram/README.md

 # Installation

+This resource requires mysql-async to communicate with the database.
+You can download it here: https://github.com/amakuu/mysql-async-temporary/.

 - Extract telegrams into your resources folder
 - Import telegrams.sql into your database
 - Start the telegrams resource in your server.cfg